Bond Trader: Buying and Selling Bonds for a Living

 Becoming a Bond Trader: The New Breed

-Careers in bond trading can be enormously rewarding from a financial perspective, so competition for these jobs at the giant investment banks and other financial institutions is fierce.
-And a new style of person is winning these prized jobs these days.
+Careers in bond trading can be enormously rewarding from a financial perspective so competition for these jobs at the giant investment banks and at other financial institutions is fierce.
+And a new personality style is winning these prized jobs these days.

-If you have strong math skills, a strong personality, and a degree from a top-tier school, the odds are strong that you can get an interview with one of the major financial institutions that hire bond traders.
+The odds are strong that you can get an interview with one of the major financial institutions that hire bond traders if you have strong math skills, a strong personality, and a degree from a top-tier school.

-If you're still in school, particularly in a good school that offers strong programs in business, math, or physics, make plans now to meet with a Wall Street recruiter.
-Odds are that a few of them will be recruiting on your campus.
+Make plans now to meet with a Wall Street recruiter if you're still in school, particularly in a good school that offers strong programs in business, math, or physics.
+There's a strong chance that a few of them will be recruiting on your campus.

-If you already have your degree, start searching for trading jobs on e-Financial Careers and Vault.com.
+Start searching for trading jobs on e-Financial Careers and Vault.com if you already have your degree.

-You may be required to take and pass the General Securities Representative Exam.
-It's sometimes referred to as the Series 7 exam.
+You might be required to take and pass the General Securities Representative Exam, sometimes referred to as the Series 7 exam.
 It's mandatory before you can buy and sell securities and you'll need the sponsorship of a firm behind you to qualify to take it.
 Some states require additional exams and certifications.